jfroom/jfmk-auth/README.md

 - __S3 auth proxy.__ There are a few other project that handle [S3 proxy with authentication](https://www.google.com/search?q=s3+proxy+auth).
 But one drawback is the app server becomes a bottleneck — which becomes more obvious for large files like video.
 A mix of pre-signed S3 expiring private content URLs, and publicly served S3 non-sensitive files (e.g. JS, CSS, some content) alleviates this.
 Admittedly, the proxy/injection I've cooked up is a little brittle — which leads to my next point.
 - __Simple content views.__ `app/controllers/proxy_controller` which parses/proxies/pre-signs S3 content is tightly coupled to my personal needs.
 If you choose to clone/fork this project for the user management aspect, you'll probably want to yank that controller, related tests, and environment vars.
 You could just replace it with simple HTML/HAML views.
 - __Devise.__ In future projects I will use [Devise](https://github.com/plataformatec/devise) for authentication.
 Just wanted to write my own first to better understand the auth & user management process.

+# TODO
+- entrypoint multi commands?
+- v3 volume
+- do we need to precompile or does heroko do that?
+- can we just call rails server? puma config?

 # License
 Copyright © JFMK, LLC Released under the [MIT License](https://github.com/jfroom/jfmk-auth/blob/master/LICENSE).